Curriculum: RN to BSN Online

 Credit: 3

-This course uses a competency based conceptual framework to provide students with the opportunity to examine the interplay between vulnerability, health status, and health care access and quality.
+In this interdisciplinary course, students will have the opportunity to examine the interplay between vulnerability, health status, and health care access and quality.
 Physical, psychological, demographic, environmental, socioeconomic, and cultural issues influencing the health status of and health care delivery to vulnerable populations are examined.
 Students will develop essential skills needed to work effectively as members of interprofessional teams and explore ways to improve the quality of health care delivery and health outcomes for vulnerable and marginalized groups.

 3